 Once the private residence of the famous singer-songwriter Fabrizio de Andrè and his wife, who loved the island deeply, to the point of buying a mansion here, L’Agnata has been transformed into one of the best boutique hotels in Sardinia in the 1990s, and you still can feel his original owners’ presence and traces in every inch of the property.

-Immersed in the green heart of Sardinia, the building offers a unique experience filled with de André memorabilia, breathtaking mountain views, and delicious food: the restaurant is – and has been – quite famous and is also open to external guests (but you will need to book your table well in advance).
+Immersed in the green heart of Sardinia close to Tempio Pausania, the building offers a unique experience filled with de André memorabilia, breathtaking mountain views, and delicious food: the restaurant is – and has been – quite famous and is also open to external guests (but you will need to book your table well in advance).

 The Luxury Liberty House is an ancient villa in the historical center of Alghero, one of Sardinia’s most peculiar cities, loved by families, solo travelers, and young groups of friends alike.
 Alghero is often called the Sardinian Barcelona, because of the heavy influence of the Catalan culture throughout history.